softaria/math-processor/README.md

 }
 ```

-Where method is one of the following:
+Where the method is one of the following:

 * integral_steps - calculate integral step by step and return the step by step solution
 * equiv - check if two expressions are equivalent